-We are a research-led department which includes cultural and literary historians, cultural and literary theorists, novelists, essayists and poets.
-Our research output has been deemed by peers to be ‘world-leading’ according to the criteria of the 2014 Research Excellence Framework, and we have been awarded a REF score of 4* as a result.
+We are a research-led department which includes cultural and literary historians, textual scholars, cultural and literary theorists, novelists, essayists and poets.
+Our research output has been deemed by peers to be ‘world-leading’ according to the criteria of the 2014 Research Excellence Framework.

 We encourage all research students to participate in specialist Research Groups run by staff; we support research students to attend national and international conferences and to run their own reading groups in College and in the larger community of graduate students in the University of London.
-We have strong ties with the Institute of English Studies in the School of Advanced Studies at Senate House, University of London and encourage students to take full advantage of events and facilities available there.
+Our research is supported by excellent facilities at our Egham Campus and our Central London base and by strong ties with the Institute of English Studies in the School of Advanced Studies at Senate House, University of London.
+We encourage students to take full advantage of events and facilities available there.